 The information presented for the periods prior to January 1, 2019 has not been restated and is reported under the accounting standard in effect for those periods.
 For additional information, see "-Note 13.
-Leases" and "-Note 2.
-Summary of Significant Accounting Policies, Recent Accounting Developments - Guidance Adopted in 2019."
+Leases".

 Nonqualified Cash Deferral Plan

 The Company's Cash Deferral Plan (the "Deferral Plan"), provides certain key employees and members of the Board of Directors as selected by the Compensation Committee of the Board of Directors of the Company (the "Compensation Committee"), with an opportunity to defer the receipt of such participant's base salary, bonus, and director's fees, as applicable.
 The Deferral Plan is intended to be a nonqualified deferred compensation plan that complies with the provisions of Section 409A of the Internal Revenue Code (the "Code").
 All of the investments held in the Deferral Plan are classified as investments held-to-maturity and recorded at fair value with changes in the investments' fair value recognized as earnings in the period they occur.
 The corresponding liability for the Deferral Plan is included in other non-current liability in the Consolidated Balance Sheets.